Skip to content

 The StringToWordVector filter can also work with a different stopword list than the built-in one (based on the Rainbow system).
 One can use the -stopwords option to load the external stopwords file.
 The format for such a stopword file is one stopword per line, lines starting with '#' are interpreted as comments and ignored.

 Note: There was a bug in Weka 3.5.6 (which introduced the support of external stopwords lists), which ignored the external stopwords list.
-Later versions or snapshots from 21/07/2007 on will work correctly.
+Later versions from 21/07/2007 on will work correctly.

 UTF-8#